leonardo-cabral67/bmi-calculator/README.md

  * Output: After application process user's inputs (height an weight), it will return user's body mass index, then this is the output and it will be displayed on user interface.

-## architecture: View, Controller, Usecase
+## Architecture: View, Controller, Usecase
 * View:
    * user interface where will be possible access inputs of application
 * Controller: